Jogi1j/redmine_closes_resolved_issues/README.md

 This is a plugin for Redmine, which closes resolved issues after x days.
 In the configuration plugins, enter the number of days after resolved.

-Copy file from
-redmine_closes_resolved_issues/config/initializers/task_scheduler.rb
-to your redmine
+Copy file task_scheduler.rb from plugin folder redmine_closes_resolved_issues/config/initializers/task_scheduler.rb to your main redmine folder config/initializers/

-config/initializers/
+You can set the time here.